 “Coach Macejak also emphasized the importance of resilience, helping me push through tough times.
 Thanks to him, I learned that perseverance and a positive mindset are crucial for growth, both in swimming and in life,” alumn and former swimmer, Erik Neumayer said.

 The Carthage College graduate leaves everything out in the pool with his teams, including his dry, sarcastic sense of humor and he has given so much to the school and his community, but he’s not finished.
-Over the summer, Macejak dived into a totally new pool by joining the Girl’s Cross Country program as an assistant JV coach.
+Over the summer, Macejak dove into a totally new pool by joining the Girl’s Cross Country program as an assistant JV coach.
 Although he has never coached Cross Country before, the lifelong athlete and hard worker has never stepped away from a challenge, and he does not plan on starting now.
 With no experience in coaching cross country, Macejak has some work ahead of him, but his colleagues and mentees feel that something great is brewing.

 “He comes with a very broad fitness background, and as a former head coach, he knows what it takes to run a program, so he can see problems before they happen and address them,” head Cross Country coach Anne Heselton said.